I am a coffee addict !!

 Caffeine is the most widely used psychoactive drug in the world.
 So how does it work?

-Contrary to popular belief - it is not caffeine that keeps you alert and awake.
-It actually puts a halt to the compound in your brain that makes you sleepy.
-That compound is called adenosine - which over the course of the day lower's its energy levels and puts you to sleep.
-Caffeine blocks (temporarily) the brain's adenosine receptors.
+Contrary to popular belief – it is not caffeine that keeps you alert and awake.
+It puts a halt to the compound in your brain that makes you sleepy.
+That compound is called adenosine – which over the day lower’s its energy levels and puts you to sleep.
+Caffeine blocks (temporarily) the brain’s adenosine receptors.
 Who knew?

 In other studies, it has been concluded that coffee increases energy; decreases fatigue; enhances cognitive performance; increases the ability to focus, and makes you more productive.

 The coffee-fueled brain helps you learn faster and improves memory retention.